TheC0der856/genetic_distinct_diversity/README.md

 Salmo trutta: Andersson, Anastasia; Karlsson, Sten; Ryman, Nils; Laikre, Linda (2022).
 Monitoring genetic diversity with new indicators applied to an alpine freshwater top predator [Dataset].
 Dryad. https://doi.org/10.5061/dryad.fbg79cnx5

-The next step is tp create an R project and start with opening "genetic_D&D__Main_Script.R".
-The function show_menu() in the end of genetic_D&D__Main_Script.R will guide you through the calculation methods: lambda, AMOVA, allelic overlap, Ne calculations and AvTD.
+The next step is to download the entire github repository.
+Some scipts are depending on others and will produce errors if they are executed without the associated scipts on the correct location in the folder.
+Then you should create an R project.
 If you want to use the "genetic_D&D__Overlaps.R" Script you should install EcoSimR into your R project first (https://www.uvm.edu/~ngotelli/EcoSim/EcoSim.html).
-You can run the script to calculate correlations and the script to identify KBAs only after having results for each method for several data sets.
+Start with opening "genetic_D&D__Main_Script.R".
+This script needs to be executed before calculating each of the six methods.
+After all six methods were calculated for each dataset you can execute the script to calculate correlations and the script to identify KBAs.